Arts in the Classroom Application Process

 - Contributions from individuals or local businesses

 AIC applications will be reviewed using the following criteria:

 The applicant describes:

-- a plan to disseminate information after professional development training
+- a description of the school’s plan to disseminate information from professional development workshops

 - a statement from the principal that describes their desire and reasoning for applying to become an AIC school

 - a statement from the school’s superintendent that describes their support of the school’s involvement with MWS Arts in the Classroom